mskcc/facets/inst/extcode/README.txt

  ftp://ftp.ncbi.nlm.nih.gov/snp/organisms/human_9606/VCF/00-common_all.vcf.gz

-Use a VCF file that is consistent with the genomeb build used for aligning the sequencing data.
+Use a VCF file that is consistent with the genome build used for aligning the sequencing data.
 [Available snp/genome build versions are in directories human_9606_b149_GRCh37p13, human_9606_b150_GRCh37p13, human_9606_b149_GRCh38p7, human_9606_b150_GRCh38p7.]